cloudmesh/cloudmesh-manual/docs/_sources/concepts/compute.rst.txt

     provider = cloudmesh.compute.Provider(service="mycloud")

-The Provider will load in the provider from the aws directory, as the cm.kind is specified as `aws`.
-Thus the main provider delegates the tasks to interface with teh particular cloud type via the definitions coming from the cloudmesh yaml file.
-This makes it possible to easily create multiple interface sto different cloud service providers while managing a uniform interface via the ABC class.
-All providers in this hierarchie must innherit from the ABC class.
+The Provider will load in the provider from the AWS directory, as the cm.kind is specified as `aws`.
+Thus the main provider delegates the tasks to interface with the particular cloud type via the definitions coming from the cloudmesh YAML file.
+This makes it possible to easily create multiple interfaces to different cloud service providers while managing a uniform interface via the ABC class.
+All providers in this hierarchy must inherit from the ABC class.

 Deatils of a virtual machine provider
 ~~~~~~~~~~~~~~~---------------~~~~~~~